unl-pal/argv-www/README-docker.md

     -i -t argvsite:latest
 ```

-The image will create a Bash shell session for you to work from.
+The image will create a shell session for you to work from.
 Instructions from [the readme](README.md) should be followed subject
 to the notes below.